-The School Social Work Concentration curriculum prepares students to become school social workers and prepares them to apply for the Illinois State Board of Education (ISBE) Professional Educator License (PEL), School Social Worker Endorsement.
+The School Social Work Specialization curriculum prepares students to become school social workers and prepares them to apply for the Illinois State Board of Education (ISBE) Professional Educator License (PEL), School Social Worker Endorsement.

-The Post-MSW (PEL) School Social Worker Endorsement program is a non-degree program which prepares individuals who have already obtained an MSW to become eligible for the ISBE (PEL) School Social Worker Endorsement application process.
+The Post-MSW (PEL) School Social Worker Endorsement program is a non-degree online program which prepares individuals who have already obtained an MSW to become eligible for the ISBE (PEL) School Social Worker Endorsement application process.
 This endorsement is required by the ISBE to practice as a school social worker in the state of Illinois.

 The program involves a field education component (SOCW 574 and SOCW 575), which comprises a two-day-per-week placement in a school for a full school year, and two courses typically taken during the fall semester of enrollment.
 Students will receive assistance to secure a school-based field placement.
 Both courses (SOCW 480, Special Studies in School Social Work Practice and SPED 410, Survey of Characteristics of Learners with Disabilities) are fully online.
 SPED 410 is offered through the UIC College of Education.
 Students are responsible for applying to the Illinois Licensure Testing System to take the required certification tests (Test of Academic Proficiency prior to admission and Content Area Test prior to completion of field placement).